archdaily/supportator/README.md

 	*= require supportator

-To display the modal when the browser is nos supported you have to add the following Javascript in the header of your application:
+To display the modal when the browser is nos supported you have to add the following Javascript in your application:

 	$(document).ready(function () {
       if (!supported) {